Navigation

 Complications of overactive thyroid

 Most people with an overactive thyroid recover well after treatment.
 But some people may develop complications, some of which can be serious or life-threatening.
-The main complications are listed below.
+The main complications of an overactive thyroid are listed below.

 • Heart problems, such as heart failure or an irregular and fast heartbeat (atrial fibrillation).

-• Sight problems – if you have Graves’ disease, you may develop a condition called thyroid eye disease.
-You can find out more about this in our FAQ section.
+• Sight problems – if you have Graves’ disease, you may develop a condition called thyroid eye disease – see our FAQ section for more information.

 • Thyroid storm – this is a severe condition that needs emergency treatment.
 The symptoms include a fever, heart problems and restlessness.